- Identify major relevant art therapy theories

-- Courses to be completed within two years or a course extension fee may be applied.
+- Courses must be completed within two years or a course extension fee may be applied.

-- Practicum to be completed within two years of Practicum initiation or an extension fee may be applied.
+- Practicum must be completed within two years of practicum initiation or an extension fee may be applied.

 Application Requirements: Requirements include submitting a 2,500 word written essay in APA format, about the applicant’s work in the field, with a pictorial compilation demonstrating community-based artwork.
 This scholarship will require an interview with a CiiAT Director.